remigijusj/perms-nim/README.md

 `perm` is a library for basic permutation calculations.
 Various constructors and printing in cycle notation are provided, as well as conjugation, signature and other properties.

-`permbase` library implements permutation factorization algorithm described in the paper ["Short expressions of permutations as products and cryptanalysis of the Algebraic Eraser"](https://arxiv.org/abs/0804.0629) by Arkadius Kalka et al.
+`permgroup` library implements permutation factorization algorithm described in the paper ["Short expressions of permutations as products and cryptanalysis of the Algebraic Eraser"](https://arxiv.org/abs/0804.0629) by Arkadius Kalka et al.

-See test files `perm_test` and `permbase_test` for usage scenarios, also `examples` subdirectory.
+See test files `perm_test` and `permgroup_test` for usage scenarios, also `examples` subdirectory.

 ## Algorithm

-The implemented algorithm provides generator expressions of length *O(n^2 log n)* in base size n, which is significantly better than the more well-known algorithms (see Minkwitz and Schreier-Sims).
+The implemented algorithm provides generator expressions of length *O(n^2 log n)* for n generators, which is significantly better than the more well-known algorithms (see Minkwitz and Schreier-Sims).

-The shortcoming of this approach is that factorization can only be successful in case of bases generating full symmetric or alternating group (*S_n* or *A_n*).
+The shortcoming of this approach is that factorization can only be successful in case of sets generating full symmetric or alternating group (*S_n* or *A_n*).
 Otherwise an involution or 3-cycle cannot be found in the first stage of algorithm, and exception is raised.